Automation-Research-Team/aist_robotiq/o2as_fastening_tools/README.md

 As in fastening_tools.launch, set parameter.

-'max_access' is the number of U2D2 connections.
+'num_controllers' is the number of U2D2 connections.

-'access_no' is set as many set by 'max_access'.
+'serial_port' is set as many set by 'num_controllers'.
 The value uses the connection name of U2D2.

 'conf_dir' sets the path of the config folder.